-Welcome to our second single – ‘Beggars Celts and Madmen’ This is the title track from our forthcoming album which will be on general release Aug/Sept 2017!
+Welcome to our second video release – ‘Beggars Celts and Madmen’.
+This is the title track from our forthcoming album out for release shortly.

 Below is a description of the storyline for the video and the concept and research behind the video and song.
 Please note you can also download the song from all the usual online retailers and music providers for your own listening enjoyment.

-Frankie, the whistle player in the video, represents those who were misguided and failed in their quest for a better life by being lead astray.
+Frankie, the whistle player in the video, represents those who were misguided and failed in their quest for a better life by being led astray.
 Hence the Pied Piper to failure!

 Anna, the Banshee in the video, represents the more disastrous elements of their journey, in which a lot of the emigrants through illness and disease, never made it on those terrible ‘coffin ships’ with their final resting place being a dark and watery grave beneath the ocean and far from home.

-Emily, the child in the red dress, represents the innocence and vulnerability of those poor emigrants who were lead astray by both the Banshee and the Pied Piper’s sinister ways.
+Emily, the child in the red dress, represents the innocence and vulnerability of those poor emigrants who were led astray by both the Banshee and the Pied Piper’s sinister ways.

 This song is dedicated to the memory of those brave Men, Women and Children that made those journey’s, who worked, fought and died to make a better life for themselves and their kin.
 To Celts all around the world, your hearts are with us.

-The CD version only of the forthcoming album – Beggars Celts and Madmen will have full printed lyrics for this song and all the other songs featured on it, as well as more information and links to the historical information that inspired and influenced the writing of the songs.
+The CD version only of the forthcoming album – Beggars Celts and Madmen will have full printed lyrics for this song and all the other songs featured on it.
 Make sure you buy an authorised CD to enjoy these benefits.

-Special Thanks to John Devine who played tin whistle on the track.
+Special thanks to John Devine who played tin whistle on the track: johndevinemusic.com